 If you focus on the spread or transaction fee in isolation, it is easy to become lost in marketing gimmicks.
 Instead, it is more helpful to consider the overall cost when these factors are combined.
 For example, a typical bank will charge up to 5% of the overall transfer value in spread and transaction fee to complete a transfer on your behalf.
 Not great.

 But what about WorldRemit?
 To determine its overall cost we need to compare a transfer with a benchmark, the mid-market rate, which in theory has no cost.
 Practically speaking, it is unlikely that you will ever receive the equivalent of the mid-market rate, however, your goal should be to get as close as possible.

 If you can achieve a total cost of less than 1% of the overall transaction value then you are on the right track.
 However, it really depends on what your needs are and if you are willing to pay a little bit extra for additional features, advice, or research.
 To find out the mid-market rate of any currency pairing, use this calculator at xe.com.

-WorldRemit has an average cost of 1.34%.
-To calculate this figure, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
+To calculate the cost of WorldRemit, we received three quotes to exchange British Pounds (GBP) into Australian Dollars (AUD) – for low, medium, and high values.
 The overall cost of each transaction was then compared against the mid-market rate and represented as a percentage of the transfer value.

 Here is the calculation: